ThomasCREPINGE/resumefr/index.md

 In a context of a confidential project in a very sensitive field of work, I brought some improvements to an existent web platform destined for the monitoring of network equipments in order to fit the client's needs.

 As Groovy was mainly used as programming language, my knowledge of Java was useful but I also had to learn some more about others like Python.
-I finally was responsible for the migration of some Python scripts from version 2 to version 3, what made me want to go further and explore all the possibilities it allows.
+I finally was responsible for the migration of some Python scripts from version 2 to version 3, what made me want to explore every possibility it allows.

 ### 2016-2020